blink1073/phosphor-properties/README.md

  *   - Append the suffix 'Property' to the static member name.
  *
  *   - Define a public getter/setter which delegates access to the
  *     static property.
-The getter/setter should not perform extra
+The getter/setter should contain no logic
- *     logic outside of delegation to the static property.
+ *     outside of delegation to the static property.
  *
  *   - The name of the getter/setter should be the same as the name
  *     of the static property minus the 'Property' suffix.